 Publishing is what journalists do.
 SHERP’s innovative curriculum emphasizes real reporting assignments from the very start.
 As a result, SHERP students regularly publish their classwork in professional media, often with the assistance of faculty members.
 They also rack up clips during their internships, often with SHERP alumni as mentors.

-Scienceline’s mix of news, features and blogs, plus videos and audio podcasts, has attracted a worldwide audience in the millions since launching in 2006.
-The site is both a unique training tool and a popular publishing platform, attracting more than 2 million visitors per year and regularly winning awards from the Society of Professional Journalists and the Society of Environmental Journalists.
-Under syndication agreements, stories from Scienceline frequently are published simultaneously on the web sites of Scientific American, Discover, Popular Science, LiveScience, Space.com, OnEarth, The Scientist and other outlets.
+Just as importantly, SHERP students also run their own outlet: Scienceline.
+Its mix of news, features and blogs, plus videos and audio podcasts, has attracted a worldwide audience since launching in 2006.
+The site is both a unique training tool and a popular publishing platform, attracting more than 1 million visitors per year and regularly winning awards from the Society of Professional Journalists and the Society of Environmental Journalists.
+Under syndication agreements, some Scienceline stories are also published by Scientific American, Popular Science, LiveScience, Audubon, Space.com, Smithsonian, Inside Climate News, The Scientist and other outlets.